priyamondal006/Data-Analysis-with-SPSS/README.md

 # SPSS-PROJECT
-This is a SPSS end to end project
+This is a SPSS end to end project using car dataset